vacuumlabs/data-provider/README.md

       // and should depend on the same parameters as getData / onData do
       ref: ['blog-post', props.blogPostId],
       // Possibly async (promise-returning) function how to fetch data.
-      // Expressed in clojure-like fashion, i.e. [fn, arg1, arg2, ...]
+      // Optionally can be expressed in clojure-like fashion, i.e. [fn, arg1, arg2, ...]
-      getData: [fetch, `/api/blog-post/${props.blogPostId}`],
+      getData: () => fetch(`/api/blog-post/${props.blogPostId}`),
-      // What to do with obtained data. onData [fn, arg1, arg2] means that
-      // fn(arg1, arg2)(ref, data, dispatch) will be called.
-Dispatch is taken from
+      // What to do with obtained data.
+Dispatch is taken from context,
-      // context, which is the case if you are using this with redux and react-redux.
+      // which is the case if you are using this with redux and react-redux.
-      onData: [updateBlogPost, props.blogPostId],
+      onData: (ref, data, dispatch) => updateBlogPost(props.blogPostId),
       // How often to refetch data, in milliseconds
       polling: 10 * 60 * 1000,
       // The component is not rendered until data is fetched.